Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

 Common, sometimes found in extensive patches.
 20–60 ray flowers, 12–20 mm long.
-The most characteristic feature of this species is the white gummy substance exuded from the flower head during the early stages of blooming.
 Leaf-like bracts often subtend the flower head.
+There is a usually a noticeable white gummy substance, exuding from the flower head during the early stages of blooming.
+Leaves are shallowly toothed, and may clasp the stem.
+Photos #2 and 4 by CJH.